bburtin/documentation/content/en/metrics/_index.md

 Metrics can be sent to Datadog from several places.

-- [Datadog-Supported Integrations][7]: Metrics sent from one of our {{< translate key="integration_count" >}}+ integrations are included with your infrastructure plan.
-To set up metrics from external integrations, navigate to the specific page for your service and follow the installation instructions there.
+- [Datadog-Supported Integrations][7]: Our {{< translate key="integration_count" >}}+ integrations include metrics out of the box.
+To access these metrics, navigate to the specific integration page for your service and follow the installation instructions there.
 If you need to monitor an EC2 instance, for example, you would go to [this page][8].

-- Many of our products generate metrics directly.
+- You can generate metrics directly within the Datadog platform.
 For instance, you can count error status codes appearing in your logs and [store that as a new metric][9] in Datadog.

 - Often, you’ll need to track metrics related to your business (e.g. number of user logins/signups).
 In these cases, you can create [custom metrics][10].
 Custom metrics can be submitted through the [agent][11], [DogStatsD][12], or the [HTTP API][13].